raisov/resourceloader/README.md

 The library is designed in accordance with these requirements.
 It contains some unit tests for loading JPEG, PNG, XML, PDF and JSON resources.

-In addition, TestLoader iOS application was developed to demonstrate the use of the library.
+In addition, LoaderDemo iOS application was developed to demonstrate the use of the library.

 ## Usage